 Be Cautious When Using the Internet

-Whenever you’re online, use good judgment and use caution when surfing unfamiliar websites.
+When you’re online, use good judgment and caution when surfing unfamiliar websites.
 Never give out personal or financial information no matter what the reason or why it’s required.
 Unless you’re opening a credit account at an online shopping site or you’re dealing with your bank or other financial institution, do not give out your social security number or any other financial or personal details.
 The more you protect your data and privacy, the better.

 These practical strategies are designed to help keep your data safe and secure and help prevent cybercrooks from stealing your personal or financial information.